Leading the conversation on FX risk management

 Businesses that make FX planning part of their long-term strategy put themselves in a far stronger position than those that leave currency matters to the market.
 In Paul Langley’s words, “So many businesses are simply sitting on their hands and waiting to see what happens.
 Business leaders need to take control now to help create more certainty for their organisations during these turbulent times.
 Being prepared and planning appropriately should be a priority, not ignored.”

-That’s why Godi invite SMEs not only to get in touch to discuss their particular FX needs, but also to join the conversation by following us on social media.
+That’s why Godi invite SMEs not only to get in touch to discuss their businesses’ foreign exchange needs, but also to join the conversation by following us on social media.
 It’s risky out there: let’s talk about it.